 This experiential course is an opportunity for reflective practice, applying the theory and skills of addiction counseling and/or prevention with the supervision of a practitioner and a faculty member.
 Students are required to secure placement as an internship site prior to the first class.
 Course may be taken twice.
-Prerequisites: PS281 and PS282 and a grade of B or better in PS331, or permission of the instructor.
+Prerequisites: PS281 and PS282, and a grade of B or better in PS331 or permission of the instructor.
+Repeatable up to 6 credits.